-The Central Ward had approximately 6,900 businesses employing 55,000 people.
+The Central Ward had approximately 5,588 businesses employing 47,141 people (February 2021).

-Out of those 6,900 businesses, the top six industry types (in order) are as follows:
+Out of those 5,588 businesses, the top six industry types (in order) are as follows:

 - 1. Rental, Hiring and Real Estate Services

 - 2. Professional, Scientific and Technical Services

 - 3. Financial and Insurance Services

-- 4. Retail Trade
+- 4. Construction

-- 5. Construction
+- 5. Retail Trade

 - 6. Accommodation and Food Services

-Eleven percent of people in the Central Ward are self-employed or work in a business that they own.
-This is only slightly lower than the city wide figure of 12 percent.
-Seventeen percent of people in the Central Ward receive income from interest, dividends, rent or other investments which again is only slightly lower than the city wide figure of 18 percent.
-Only 13 percent of people in the Central Ward have an annual income over \$70,000 which is lower than the city wide figure of 16 percent.
+9 percent of people in the Central Ward are self-employed or work in a business that they own.
+This is lower than the city wide figure of 12 percent.
+9 percent of people in the Central Ward receive income from interest, dividends, rent or other investments which again is lower than the city wide figure of 18 percent.
+Only 11.1 percent of people in the Central Ward have an annual income over \$70,000 which is lower than the city wide figure of 16.5 percent.

 There has been a lot of economic growth, development and change in the Central Ward in recent years.
-Retails spending has been increasing at an average of over 5 percent over the last 12 months with hospitability accounting for around 35 percent of the total spending.
+Retail spending has been increasing at an average of over 5 percent over the last 12 months with hospitability accounting for around 35 percent of the total spending.

-There is a range of types and sizes of business groups and associations in the Central ward.
-The SALT district, Box Quarter, Riverside Market, the Terrace and the Central City Precinct are all exciting developments that are contributing towards a prosperous economy in the Central City.
+There is a range of types and sizes of business groups and associations in the Central Ward.
+The SALT District, Box Quarter, Riverside Market, the Terrace and the Central City Precinct are all exciting developments that are contributing towards a prosperous economy in the Central City.